the7saint7/TFBot_sprites/README.md

   Ensure `ect.exe` sits next to the script: `tools/ect_runner.py` automatically references it.

 - `tools/pose_cropper.py` composites every outfit, accessory, and face layer for a pose to find the tightest bounding box, then crops all related PNGs (honoring any `image_height` overrides defined in `character.yml`).
-Limit the run to a single test character with `--character` or fall back to an alphabetical cap via `--max-characters`.
+By default it processes every character; use `--character` for a single target or `--max-characters` for an alphabetical cap.

   ```bash
   python tools/pose_cropper.py --dry-run --character abby     # inspect one character